Syncinus/ReactionCats/Reaction Cats Beta 3/Mechanics Stuff/Rules.md

 There Are 2 Actions A Cat Can Always Do,
 The Cat Can Always Use An Active Action To Do And Attack, And Can Always Use A Passive Action To Move,
-The Cores Just Add Buffs To These Actions.
+The Cores Just Add Buffs To These Actions,
+Also Note That You Can Do 2 Other Actions,
+1. Active Action=Interact:

+Allows Cat To Interact With Object

+Like Door If The Object Can Be Interacted With.

+2. Passive Action=Skill Check:

+Lets Cat Preform Skill Check.

 Terrain Types:
 ======================